twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Fixed the Linux makefiles not working when using Clang++ due to missing `-mno-sse` compiler flag
 * Added game icons for program icon and Steam library icon
 * Use post build event to copy dlls instead of using output directory [#167](https://github.com/SamVanheer/halflife-updated/issues/167)
+* Added `-flifetime-dse=1` flag to Linux Makefile to disable compiler optimization that removed entity memory zero-initialization, resulting in the game crashing when any entity touches the world [#187](https://github.com/SamVanheer/halflife-updated/issues/187) (Thanks FreeSlave)
+* Set maximum edicts to 2048 in liblist.gam [#181](https://github.com/SamVanheer/halflife-updated/issues/181)
+* Made the Linux version link statically to the C++ runtime to help avoid problems when running mods on older systems (Thanks a1ba and FreeSlave)

 ## Git repository changes